Himesh-rupchandani/Himesh-rupchandani/README.md

  # 💫 About Me:

+👋 Hi, I'm Himesh!

-- 🎓 Student with a strong interest in **C++ and core programming concepts**
+🎓 CSE (AI & Data Science) student with a strong foundation in C++ and core programming concepts.
-- 📊 On a focused journey toward becoming a **Data Scientist**
+📊 Actively working toward becoming a Data Scientist, with a focus on problem-solving, logic, and efficient code.
-- 🧩 Enjoy turning problems into logical, efficient solutions
+💡 I enjoy turning complex problems into simple, optimized solutions.
-- 🚀 Believer in consistent learning, discipline, and growth
+🚀 Believe in consistent learning, discipline, and long-term growth.

 ## 🌐 Socials: